data-creative/github-contributions-api-ruby/README.md

 #}
 ````

-Optionally specify the page number for users who have more than one page of events.
+Optionally traverse pagination for users who have more than one page of events.

 ```` sh
 events = GithubContributionsApi.user_events("s2t2", :page => 2)